Firehouse Subs in Port Orange

 - What did the most recent inspection of Firehouse Subs in Port Orange find?

-- Firehouse Subs #1721 in Port Orange was most recently inspected on May 21, 2025 with 6 violation(s).
+- Firehouse Subs #1721 in Port Orange was most recently inspected on June 8, 2026 with 3 violation(s), including 2 high-priority violation(s).
 Disposition: Inspection Completed - No Further Action.

 - Has Firehouse Subs in Port Orange ever been shut down?